Annual Reports

 In addition, CIRT has helped two families on Islesford purchase their own homes; these homes are protected in perpetuity as year-round, affordable homes.
 Also, CIRT has protected one home on GCI as a permanent year-round only residence.
 CIRT provides financial assistance to eligible families to purchase their own homes on the islands – see the Cranberry Homes Assistance Program (CHAP) information.

-CIRT has made possible the following properties:
+CIRT has made available the following properties:

 On Great Cranberry: